sonic-net/SONiC/thermal-control-design.md

 - Thermal control algorithm control, enabled this hwsku or not, fan speed value to set if not running;

-- Thermal information need to be collected;
+- Thermal information needs to be collected;

 - FAN absence action, suspend the algorithm or not, fan speed value to set;